bryansteiner/gpu-passthrough-tutorial/README.md

 host: QEMU -> Block Layer -> SCSI Layer -> Block Device Driver -> Hardware
 ```

-In essence, virtio-scsi adds an additional complexity layer that provides it with more features and flexibility than virtio-blk<span name="return17"><sup>[17](#footnote17)</sup></span>.
-Whichever paravirtualized storage type you decide to go with is entirely up to you; I suggest you run performance tests on both.
+In essence, virtio-scsi adds an additional complexity layer that provides it with more features and flexibility than virtio-blk.<span name="return17"><sup>[17](#footnote17)</sup></span> Whichever paravirtualized storage type you decide to go with is entirely up to you; I suggest you run performance tests on both.
 Make sure that in your CPU configuration, you've assigned an [IOThread](https://libvirt.org/formatdomain.html#elementsIOThreadsAllocation):

 ```
 <vcpu placement="static">12</vcpu>